Dewalt-arch/pimpmykali/README.md

     - will install python3.9-full and python3.9-dbg
     - no prompt will be asked in this function

-# Revision 1.5.4b - Fix Responder Disabled
-  - Downgrade Responder has been Disabled
-   - complications with python3.10
-   - work-around is being developed and will be added once this function is re-enabled
-  - additional qemu update to handle qemu or kvm detection

 # Revision 1.5.4 - Qemu update
   - removed xserver-xorg-video-qxl is no longer in the kali repo
   - updated function to install qemu-guest-agent